 Tummy Trouble

 Digestive enzymes are first secreted in our mouth by our salivary glands.
 Then as food progresses down our digestive tract, digestive enzymes are produced by our stomach, pancreas and small intestine.
-If there is imbalance or inflammation in any of these locations, our enzyme supply can be compromised.
+If there is imbalance in any of these organs, our enzyme supply can be affected.

 Don't Go It Alone

-Each food group needs a specific type of enzyme to break it down, and not everyone can digest all foods with ease.
-If this is the case for you, it might be time to take digestive enzymes and start feeling the rippling effects of good gut health spread to every corner of your body.
-Enzyme Power™ might just be your ticket for digestive comfort and optimal, glowing health.
+Each food group (i.e. carbohydrates, fats, protein, fiber, etc) needs a specific type of enzyme to break it down, and not everyone can digest all foods with ease.
+If this is the case for you, it might be time to add a full-spectrum digestive enzyme supplement and start getting all of the nourishing nutrients out of your food.
+Enzyme Power™ might just be your ticket to digestive comfort and optimal, glowing health.